masterxlite9/protobuffer-decoder/README.md

 ## Installation

-To use this library, you can include the `protobuf_decoder` directory in your project or install it using pip if a `setup.py` is provided and the package is uploaded to PyPI.
+To use this library, you can include the `protobuf_decoder` directory in your project or install it using pip install proto-decoder.

 ## Usage